-This post on Sacred Marriage: The Cleansing of Marriage was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: The Cleansing of Marriage was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Welcome back to our series on the novel “Sacred Marriage” by Gary Thomas.
 This week, we will be discussing Chapter Seven, titled “The Cleansing of Marriage: How Marriage Exposes Our Sin”.
 This chapter talks about how being married reveals to us more about our own flaws and shortcomings.
 Notice that it is NOT about how marriage shows us how messed up and imperfect our spouse is.
 Instead, the focus is on ourselves and how marriage exposes our sin, and the potential for a cleansing process once we become more aware of our sin.